On this page

 Independent contractors work under their own ABN, pay their own taxes and GST (if applicable) to the ATO.
 They also pay their own superannuation, although in some circumstances they may be entitled to paid superannuation entitlements if their employer provides all or most of the necessary materials and equipment needed to complete the work.
 Use the ATO Employee/contractor decision tool to check.

 Independent contractors get their own insurance (unless they are a "deemed" employee.
 For example, some workers in certain industries are deemed as employees and are afforded the same treatment and rights as regular employees, even though they have been hired as independent contractors).
-More information on "deemed" employees can be found in the Australian Government independent contractor laws - Interaction with state laws section.
+More information about the difference between independent contractors and employees can be found in the Australian Government Fairwork Ombudsman - Independent contractors section.

 Protecting your rights